FlorisNexus/Finova/README.md

 ## 🌟 About Finova

 **Finova** is a comprehensive **offline** financial validation library for .NET.
-It allows you to validate financial data (IBANs, VAT numbers, Payment References) using official checksum algorithms (Mod97, ISO 7064) and regex patterns directly on your server.
+It allows you to validate financial data (IBANs, Credit Cards, VAT numbers, Payment References) using official checksum algorithms (Luhn, Mod97, ISO 7064) and regex patterns directly on your server.

+👉 **Visit the [Official Website](https://finovapackage.netlify.app/) for full documentation and feature details.**

 ### ⚡ Offline Validation Only